 History: Established 2010.
-The first award will be made in 2011.
+The first award was made in 2011.

-Chair: The senior Vice President.
+Chair: The senior Vice-President.

 Charge: Nominating candidates for the Lancelot M. Berkeley - New York Community Trust Prize for Meritorious Work in Astronomy.